quyettranvu/Task_Java_Tran_Vu_Quyet/README.md

 And I also use Spring Security for authorization and authentication user, currently add role check if required.

+# Run Application Without Docker
+- Config JAVA_HOME in both User and Sysyem Variables (make sure that JDK(Java Development Kit) and Eclipse Adoptimum installed)

+- Add path to bin folder of parent folder Eclipse Adoptimum in System Variables

+# Run Application With Docker in Container
 About using Docker to run the application in container:

 - Run command in the root project: docker compose -f docker-compose.dev.yml up --build